winston/google_visualr/README.md

 ### `options`

-`options` is a hash of configuration options for the Google chart (e.g. width, height, colors etc)
+`options` is a hash of configuration options for the Google chart (e.g. width, height, colors etc).

 The available configuration options are exactly the same as those specified in Google's API Docs.